Event formats reference

 - Plain text (not supported in file upload)

 The following sections describe the formats in more detail.
-See Format detection for the framework Lumi uses to detect the event format.
+See Automatic detection for the framework Lumi uses to detect the event format and Manual specification to specifically designate your format.

 CSV